 |30 minutes||1 hour||7-8 minutes||1 hour 40 minutes|

-Step 2: Use a large bowl to mix flour and salt.
-When the yeast is bubbly, that means it is activated, and it is time to add it with flour.
+Use a large bowl to mix flour and salt.
+When the yeast is bubbly, that means it is activated, and it is time to add it to flour.

 - The dough requires up to 1 hour to rise.
 Ideally, let it rise overnight.